|Nutrition Facts (per serving)|

 When you need a simple-to-put-together, comforting dish, turn to this one-dish chicken and rice bake.
-Uncooked rice is mixed with cream of mushroom soup and water, the boneless chicken is layered on top, and the casserole is then baked until bubbling.
+Uncooked rice is mixed with cream of mushroom soup and chicken broth or water, the boneless chicken is layered on top, and the casserole is baked until bubbling.
 For some added flavor and texture, top this chicken casserole with your favorite shredded cheese just before you take it out of the oven.